On polynomial representations of finite groups: Introduction

 \section{Introduction}

-There are natural connections of the original character theory of Frobenius with geometry and analysis.
-The theory of decomposition of a group determinant has appeared in diverse areas.
-The theory of Frobenius also leads to a series of interesting results in finite group theory and its representation such that a group determinant or the $1-$,$2-$ and $3$-characters determines a finite group in \cite{FS} and \cite{HJ}.
-The main purpose of this paper is to generalize character theory of Frobenius and try to study representations by polynomials.
+The representation theory of finite groups was created by Frobenius in order to factor group determinant $\Theta_G(x)$ into irreducible factors over complex field.
+The characters was invented to derive the irreducible factors by formulae(see \cite{F1} and \cite{F2}).
+After that, it was realized that characters are also powerful in investigating the structure of finite groups.
+In fact, a finite group is determined completely by its group determinant or its $1-$,$2-$ and $3$-characters (see \cite{FS} and \cite{HJ}).
+The theory of factorization of a group determinant has appeared in diverse areas.
+There are natural connections among the original character theory of Frobenius, geometry and analysis.
+The main purpose of this paper is to generalize character theory of Frobenius and study representations by polynomials.